streamlit/docs/content/develop/tutorials/execution-flow/fragments/trigger-a-full-script-rerun-from-a-fragment.md

 ## Applied concepts

-- Use a fragment rerun part or all of your app, depending on user input.
+- Use a fragment to rerun part or all of your app, depending on user input.

 ## Prerequisites